Archive for September, 2012

 Fine Print: The review you post must be your review (as per the Terms of Use).
 LibraryThing staff and family can enter, but can only be honored as prize-less runners-up.

-Labels: contest, contests, reviews
+Labels: contests, reviews

 Wednesday, September 19th, 2012